 Centre for Study of Cultural Values, Lancaster University,1994, 42pp.

-'Fatalism and Development in Nepal' in Nepal in the Nineties'
+and Development in Nepal' in Nepal in the Nineties' (Delhi),

-FILMS ON THE GURUNGS OF NEPAL: 8 films on various themes, including
+ON THE GURUNGS OF NEPAL: 8 films on various themes, including economics,

-'History and Anthropology' (review essay of Aaron Gurevich,'Historical
+and Anthropology' (review essay of Aaron Gurevich,'Historical Anthropology'

 Theory, ed.
 Lucien Taylor.

-'Individualism' in The Social Science Encyclopedia (2nd edn.,
+in The Social Science Encyclopedia (2nd edn., Routledge).

-'Law and custom in Japan: some comparative reflections', Continuity
+and custom in Japan: some comparative reflections', Continuity and

 of Achievement: Cultural and Economic Dynamics in Early Modern England